 Here at All American Property Inspections, our inspectors are highly trained professionals that are licensed and certified to perform a four-point inspection on your home.

-If your insurance company is asking you for a 4 point inspection, give us a call and we will get you taken care.
+If your insurance company is asking you for a 4 point inspection, give us a call right now and we will get you taken care of.